-Now, lower the vehicle completely, remove the jack and make sure you take everything with you — the wrench, the jack, the wheel wedges and everything else you either removed or used.
+Now, lower the vehicle completely, remove the jack and make sure you take everything with you — the wheel spanner, the jack, the wheel wedges and everything else you either removed or used.
 Put it back in the boot.

 Finally, call a mechanic and book an appointment to replace the tyre with a proper one.
 Spare tyres aren’t meant for long drives and high speeds.

 Knowing what to do when you get a flat tyre is a great feeling.
 You’re prepared.
 But don’t forget about regular maintenance.
-Keeping the tyres properly inflated and checking their pressure on a regular basis is a basic precaution.
+Keeping the tyres properly inflated and checking their pressure on a regular basis is the bare minimum.

 Now that your car is happy and healthy, perhaps it’s time to consider earning some extra money by driving with Bolt?
 Just fill in our sign up form and you’ll be picking up your first passenger in no time!